Manage Copy Through Project Workflows

 Artwork Approval

 This is the final task in the sample workflow.
-It is typically configured as a Decision Task.

 Here, the user: